Orientation-Preserving Vectorized Distance Between Curves: Introduction

-To address this problem, following Phillips and Tang~\cite{PT19a}, we can restrict the family of curves to be $\tau$-separated (they are piecwise-linear and critical points are a distance of at least $\tau$ to non-adjecent parts of the curve), and assume the landmark set is sufficiently dense (e.g., a grid with separation $\leq \tau/16$).
+To address this problem, following \cite{PT19a}, we can restrict the family of curves to be $\tau$-separated (they are piecwise-linear and critical points are a distance of at least $\tau$ to non-adjacent parts of the curve), and assume the landmark set is sufficiently dense (e.g., a grid with separation $\leq \tau/16$).
 Under these conditions again $\dQ^{\sigma,p}$ is definite, and is a metric.

+In higher dimensions, our feature mapping and thus the distance $\dQ^{\sigma}$ could be extended to surfaces of codimension 1, given an appropriate generalization for dealing with surface boundary.

+\paragraph{Computational complexity.} For piecewise-linear curves $\gamma$ with $m$ segments, the feature map to $\R^n$ can be computed in $O(mn)$ time, by for each point $q_i$ taking the minimum distance among all segments.
+Then distance between any pair of curves takes $O(n)$ time.
+When $n$ is a constant (e.g., as $n=20$ recommended by \cite{PT19a}), then these runtimes are as fast as reading the data, and constant.
+In comparison, \Frechet distance takes time $O(m^2 \log m)$~\cite{AG95} and $\Omega(m^2 / \log m)$ assuming SETH~\cite{Bri14}.